Asclepias texana A. Heller

 Warning: All plants in the genus Asclepias are probably somewhat toxic, some fatally so, to both humans and animals.
 The sap of some causes skin irritation in humans.
 Sensitivity to a toxin varies with a personís age, weight, physical condition, and individual susceptibility.
 Children are most vulnerable because of their curiosity and small size.
 Toxicity can vary in a plant according to season, the plantís different parts, and its stage of growth; and plants can absorb toxic substances, such as herbicides, pesticides, and pollutants from the water, air, and soil.

 PropagationPropagation Material: Seeds

 Herbarium Specimen(s)NPSOT 0916 Collected Aug 20, 1994 in Bexar County by Mike Fox

-Research By: TWC Staff
+Research By: TWC Staff, NH